rootflo/flo-ai/flo_ai/common/README.md

-# Understanding Log Levels in FLO
+# Understanding Log Levels in FloAI

 FloAI uses standard Python logging levels to indicate the severity of logged messages.
 Here are the common levels used (from least to most severe):